Mattraks/delete-workflow-runs/README.md

 ### 2. `repository`
 #### Required: YES
 #### Default: `${{ github.repository }}`
-The name of the repository where the workflow runs are on.
+Name of the repository where the workflow runs are located

 ### 3. `retain_days`
 #### Required: YES
 #### Default: 30
-The number of days that is used to compare with the retention days of each workflow.
+Amount of days used to compare with the retention days of each workflow

 ### 4. `keep_minimum_runs`
 #### Required: YES
 #### Default: 6
-The minimum runs to keep for each workflow.
+Minimum runs to keep for each workflow

 ### 5. `delete_workflow_pattern`
 #### Required: NO
-The name or filename of the workflow.
-If not set then it will target all workflows.
+Name or filename of the workflow (if not set, all workflows are targeted)

 ### 6. `delete_workflow_by_state_pattern`
 #### Required: NO
 #### Default: 'ALL'
-Remove workflow by state: active, deleted, disabled_fork, disabled_inactivity, disabled_manually
+Filter workflows by state: active, deleted, disabled_fork, disabled_inactivity, disabled_manually
 _Multiple state values permitted as a comma-separated list_

 ### 7. `delete_run_by_conclusion_pattern`
 #### Required: NO
 #### Default: 'ALL'
-Remove workflow by conclusion: action_required, cancelled, failure, skipped, success _Multiple conclusion values permitted as a comma-separated list_
+Remove runs based on conclusion: action_required, cancelled, failure, skipped, success
+_Multiple conclusion values permitted as a comma-separated list_

 ### 8. `dry_run`
 #### Required: NO
-Only log actions, do not perform any delete operations.
+Logs simulated changes, no deletions are performed
 ##

 ## Examples